DarkLuk42/chipdb-webpage/README.md

 ## Todo's

 + Surrounding with tildes
-+ Finish HTML structure
++ Split pin-names to be shorter in Diagram
++ Add sub and negate in Diagram
 + Add total list
-+ Validate YAML files and add description how they should be formatted
++ Add description how the YAML-files should be formatted
-+ Style HTML
-+ Add responsive design
 + Add favorites functionality (using `window.localStorage`)
++ Complete to progressive Web-App
-+ Create a webpage to download the newest html file
++ Create a webpage

 ## Disclaimer/License